andrewcooke/Stupid.jl/README.md

 The analysis for 3 byte keys can be seen in [BruteForce.jl](src/BruteForce.jl).

-## Sibling Keys
+## Ciphertext Collisions (2)

-Around 2-3% of 3 byte keys have siblings that give identical encryption results.
-For example, both 0x029f7c and 0x0210f3.
+Around 1% of 3 byte keys have siblings that give matching encryption results after the first few bytes.
+For example, both 0x25730e and 0x92ef1c give the same ciphertext for 100 random 16 byte strings.

 This implies that the cipher is less secure than would be expected from the key length.

-I do not know the mechanism, but casual inspection shows that the first byte is often (but not always) the same.
-This may also be related to the "missing logic" in the code used in the partial plaintext attack (the routine is less symmetric than expected because some combinations of pos values cannot occur).
+I do not know the mechanism, but this may be related to the "missing logic" in the code used in the partial plaintext attack (the routine is less symmetric than expected because some combinations of pos values cannot occur).

 The analysis can be seen in [BruteForce.jl](src/BruteForce.jl).